Clay pot cooking: History

 Cooking in unglazed clay pots which are first immersed in water dates at least to the Etruscans in first century BC but likely dates to several centuries earlier.
-The Romans adapted the technique and the cooking vessel, which became known as the Roman pot, a cooking vessel similar to those made since the 1960s by Romertopf.
+The Romans adapted the technique and the cooking vessel, which became known as the Roman pot, a cooking vessel similar to those made since April 1967 by the German company Römertopf.
 According to Paula Wolfert, "all Mediterranean food used to be cooked in clay."

-In the Han Dynasty, pots unglazed on the exterior known as fus (now called sandy pots) were used for wet clay cooking.
+In the Han dynasty, pots unglazed on the exterior known as fus (now called sandy pots) were used for wet clay cooking.

 In Japan clay pots are mentioned from the 8th century and originally referred to as nabe.
-As pots made from other materials entered use, the Japanese clay pots were distinguished by calling them donabe; "do" means clay or earth.
+As pots made from other materials entered use, the Japanese clay pots were distinguished by calling them donabe; do means clay or earth.

 Cooking in clay pots became less popular once metal pots became available.
 Clay remained popular for those dishes that depended on the unique qualities of clay cooking; Food & Wine called out such dishes as biryani, cassoulet, daube, tagine, jollof rice, kedjenou, cazuela, and baked beans.